Idempotency

 Generating keys

-Generate the key before sending the request and persist it alongside your local order ID.
+Generate the key before sending the request and persist it alongside your local order or operation ID.
 On retry, send the same key — that is what makes the retry safe.